makrai/notes/futrell-2501-linguists-stopped-worrying.md

     * ranks them in order of preference, in a way that captures how humans generalize beyond the data (Chomsky, 1965, p.
 45).
 More generally, it
     * Universal Grammar (UG)—an “innate schematism of mind that is applied to the data of experience” (Chomsky, 1971, p.
-28) that enables language learning and generalization; furthermore, UG is held to be domain-
+28) that enables lang learning and generalization; furthermore, UG is held to be domain-
-    * specific to language (not applying to any other aspect of cognition) and
+    * specific to lang (not applying to any other aspect of cognition) and
     * species-specific to humans (Huybregts, 2019).
 In this approach,
     * ie (generative) grammatical theories such as Minimalism are hypoths about the nature of UG (Chomsky, 1993; Adger, 2003).
-    * meant to precisely delimit what languages may exist and be acquired
+    * meant to precisely delimit what langs may exist and be acquired
 * explanatory adequacy: a theory of grammar should not only capture which
-  * the theory encompass all and only the possible languages that we might actually find in the world (Chomsky, 1965, Ch.
+  * the theory encompass all and only the possible langs that we might actually find in the world (Chomsky, 1965, Ch.
 1).
-  * criticize a theory of grammar such as Head-Driven Phrase Structure Grammar (HPSG: Pollard and Sag, 1994; Sag+ 2003) on the basis that it is Turing-complete, capable of generating any recursively enumerable language.
+  * criticize a theory of grammar such as Head-Driven Phrase Structure Grammar (HPSG: Pollard and Sag, 1994; Sag+ 2003) on the basis that it is Turing-complete, capable of generating any recursively enumerable lang.
   * “explanation by constrained description” (Haspelmath, 2009, pp. 384– 385).
 * Universal Grammar seen as the simultaneous solution to two different problems:
-  * 1. how children can learn language from inadequate data
+  * 1. how children can learn lang from inadequate data
     * Argument from the Poverty of the Stimulus: see Pearl, 2022, for a review
-  * 2. why human language is the way it is: because Universal Grammar strongly restricts the set of possible languages.
+  * 2. why human lang is the way it is: because Universal Grammar strongly restricts the set of possible langs.
 8
-* ? backed up with strong experimental evidence that humans cannot or do not learn languages which violate the putatively universal principles of human languages.
+* ? backed up with strong experimental evidence that humans cannot or do not learn langs which violate the putatively universal principles of human langs.
 This is not the case: there is
   * only limited and ambiguous experimental evidence for hard formal limits on
   * Smith+ (1993), whose object of study was a man described as a polyglot savant living in a mental health facility.
-This individual and four control subjects (linguistics undergraduates) were tasked with learning artificial languages designed to be ‘impossible’ in three ways:
+This individual and four control subjects (ling undergraduates) were tasked with learning artificial langs designed to be ‘impossible’ in three ways:
     1. negation and tense are indicated by word order,
     1. there is an agreement pattern judged to be impossible, and
     1. the position of an emphatic marker is determined by a rule involving